-One thing that any true husky owner knows, is just how much character huskies have.
+Huskies certainly aren’t short of character.
 Weird, goofy, and dramatic are all pretty accurate words to describe huskies, but there’s another word too, TANTRUM.
-Huskies love to throw epic tantrums, and this article will offer some good reasons why.
+Huskies love to throw epic tantrums, and in this article, we explain why!

 Classic signs of a tantrum: